-If you are not familiar, diamond art is like cross stitching only with plastic diamonds that sparkle and shine.
+If you are not familiar, diamond art is like cross-stitching only with plastic diamonds that sparkle and shine.

 I did one of the largest ones but if that is too overwhelming you can start with a much smaller diamond art.
-Click here to be taken to their website to shop!

-How to Make Diamond Art Club Masterpieces
+How to Diamond Art

 The kit I received is called Where Light and Dark Meet and is 20.5″ X 27.6″.
 It was quickly shipped and I love how even the box is shimmery!

 This part was a little overwhelming.
 When I saw how many diamonds were in the plastic pouches I thought what did I get myself into!
-But at the same time, I was very excited to get started.
+But I was also very excited to get started.

 I decided to go by color but would always start in the left-hand corner and rotate around the canvas in a clockwise direction.
 This strategy worked really well for me!

-Pour some of the diamonds into the sorting tray and give a little shake.
-The shake helps separate the diamonds and hopefully turn them the right side to easily pick up with the tool.
+Pour some of the diamonds into the sorting tray and give it a little shake.
+The shake helps separate the diamonds and hopefully turns them on the right side to easily pick up with the tool.

 The canvas comes pre-sticky with a clear cover sheet.
-Pull back the sheet in only the section you are working on.
+Pull back the sheet to only the section you are working on.
 Be careful not to touch the sticky with your hand or arm while placing the diamonds.